pyOpenSci/handbook/community/events/sprints.md

 When in doubt, more information is always better!
 :::

-Labeling issues with `help-wanted` / `sprintable` throughout the year as they are opened will save significant preparation time when a sprint event arises.
+It is important to label issues with `help-wanted` / `sprintable` throughout the year and as they are opened as we can.
+This will save significant when preparing for a sprint.
 It will also make it easier for fly-by contributors to find things to help us with throughout the year.

-## Pre-Sprint Event Tasks
+## Pre-sprint tasks

-### Triage (Help-Wanted) Issues Across the pyOpenSci Organization
+### Triage (help-wanted) issues across the pyOpenSci organization

 Before a sprint begins, someone on the pyOpenSci team should go through and triage all of the open issues in the organization to determine: